 Churchill’s unique location

-On the surface, this tiny town with a population of just 870 is fairly insignificant.
-An old harbour town that was once a hub for grain exports from Canada’s rich farmlands, it might appear as a shadow of the glory days when over 6,000 people lived and worked here.
-Recent years, however, have seen something of a Renaissance with travel at its heart, and all that is down to the unique location.
+On the surface, this tiny town of just 870 residents might seem unassuming.
+Once a bustling harbour for grain exports from Canada‘s rich farmlands, it hints at the glory days when more than 6,000 people lived and worked here.
+In recent years, however, travel has sparked a quiet renaissance, and all of it stems from its extraordinary location.

-Reachable only by rail or air from Winnipeg, and nestled in the elbow of Hudson Bay and next to the estuary of the Churchill River, this is the place for the Arctic Trinity: polar bears, beluga whales and northern lights.
-What is perhaps more remarkable is that each of these can be seen here for different reasons influenced by that unique location.
+Accessible only by rail or air from Winnipeg, and perched at the bend of Hudson Bay beside the Churchill River estuary, this is the stage for the Arctic Trinity: polar bears, beluga whales, and the northern lights.
+Remarkably, each appears here for reasons shaped by this remarkable geography, offering experiences found nowhere else on Earth.

-Churchill is undoubtedly most famous for being the Polar Bear Capital of the World.
-With between 900 and 1,000 bears gathering in this region each year, that title is well justified.
-With the first arrivals in late July, the numbers reach their peak in Wapusk National Park in October and November, with bears of all ages gathering on the shores of Hudson Bay.
-There are so many that the local “Bear Jail” is often full of those who have tried to get too close to town for comfort, and you are certainly not allowed to walk the streets alone at night.
+Churchill is rightly celebrated as the Polar Bear Capital of the World, with 900–1,000 bears gathering here each year.
+The first arrivals appear in late July, but numbers peak in Wapusk National Park during October and November, with bears of all ages patrolling the shores of Hudson Bay.
+So many venture close to town that the local “Bear Jail” is often full and wandering the streets alone at night is strictly forbidden.

 Getting close to polar bears in Churchill